 Activity sheets, Quicklinks, blogs and home learning books

-Don’t worry, Usborne is here to help!
-Whether you’re a parent looking for lockdown learning ideas or a teacher needing quick and easy brain-breaks for your class, we’ve got brilliant free activities for you to download or do online.
+Whether you’re a parent looking for learning activities or a teacher needing quick and easy brain-breaks for your class, we’ve got brilliant free activities for you to download or do online.

-From letters and numbers to maths, science and creative writing, educational games and boredom busters, plus tips to help you look after your kids’ mental health and wellbeing, we’ve got lots for you to choose from.
+From letters and numbers to maths, science, art and creative writing, we’ve got lots for you to choose from – plus tips to help you look after your kids’ mental health and wellbeing.

 English spelling and grammar